Skip to main content

 Some studies link MTHFR variants and elevated homocysteine to higher risks of miscarriage, neural tube defects, and preeclampsia, but the evidence is mixed.
 Standard prenatal vitamins should still contain folate, and many obstetricians now prefer methylfolate-containing prenatals for women with known variants.
 Always coordinate with your OB.

-Most patients feel a meaningful shift in 4 to 8 weeks of consistent methylfolate plus B12 support, especially in mood, energy, and brain fog.
+Most patients feel a meaningful change in 4 to 8 weeks of consistent methylfolate plus B12 support, particularly in mood, energy, and brain fog.
 If you start too high, the first week can feel uncomfortable.
-We retest homocysteine at 12 weeks to confirm the biochemistry has actually shifted.
+We retest homocysteine at 12 weeks to confirm the biochemistry has actually changed.

 Deep-Dive Questions